solidfox/dinnerplanner/README.md

 * [images/](https://github.com/kth-csc-iprog/dinnerplanner-html/tree/master/images) - folder contains some pictures you can use for your dishes

 ## Installing dependencies

 1. Make sure you have yarn `brew install yarn`
 2. Run `yarn install` from the root of the project.

+## Serving the site locally

+Safari will grumble if you just open index.html because javascript is not allowed to import from file: (or something).
+Just start a simple webserver to get around it: `python -m SimpleHTTPServer 8000`.